 How can you maintain focus on your daily rotations?
 Maintain awareness of what you are doing at all times.
 Keep conversations and distractions to a minimum when you sit or stand to read multiple cases.
 The patient should be first and foremost on your day’s agenda.
 That is why we are here- to help people!

 Passion For Learning/Maintaining Scientific Interest

 Finally, the best radiologists I have encountered have a mission to either teach, research, or learn.
 They enjoy every minute of these processes and convey their passion to others in the specialty, whether they are fellow attendings, residents, nurses, techs, or patients.
 Their passion is infectious and inspires others to want to be the same.
 These are a very rare breed and help to overcome the problem of burnt out physicians through teaching and personality.
 These radiologists go a step farther not because they have to, but because they enjoy radiology.

 How can you become passionate about radiology?
 Don’t let the folks that complain all the time get you down.
 Find your own path and what interests you.
 Don’t look to the negative, as those folks tend not to be the successful ones.
 People that love their specialty tend to become excellent at what they do.
 So, find your interests and passions and go with it all the way.

 Final Inspiring Words

-It is not the typical stereotypical features such as being a techie, having “an innately good eye”, or being a puzzle master that makes a great radiologist.
+It is not the typical stereotypical traits such as being a techie, having “an innately good eye”, or being a puzzle master that makes a great radiologist.
 Rather, it is often those skills that we can work on that make us better than the average radiologist out there.
-So, go forth and learn about other specialties, keep determined, stay organized, maintain focus, and develop passion for learning and radiology in order to become the best radiologist you can be!!!
+So, go forth and learn about other specialties, keep determined, stay organized, maintain focus, and develop a passion for learning and radiology in order to become the best radiologist you can be!!!